 CRESCENT VALLEY, NEVADA.
 Minimizing ore dilution has enabled narrow-vein specialist Klondex Mines to produce record ounces at its flagship Fire Creek operation – the world’s highest-grade gold mine.

 Operator Craig Roberts uses a remote control to navigate a two-yard loader into a stope barely wide enough to accommodate it.
-He soon maneuvers the narrow-vein unit back out of the stope, its bucket full of high-grade gold and silver ore that will be trucked 100 miles for processing at the mill at Klondex Mines’ Midas operation.
+He soon manoeuvres the narrow-vein unit back out of the stope, its bucket full of high-grade gold and silver ore that will be trucked 100 miles for processing at the mill at Klondex Mines’ Midas operation.

 The soft-spoken Tolbert personifies the quiet evolution of Klondex from a single-property exploration company to a mid-tier gold and silver producer with five assets in the United States and Canada.
 While Klondex has created much of its success by acquiring and transforming aging narrow-vein operations since president and CEO Paul Huet took the reins in 2012, the growth at its flagship Fire Creek mine has been purely organic.